|

 Photography & Videography on the road

-Before you start packing your $700 Nikon and assorted lenses, stuffing rolls of Fuji into a lead bag, and buying extra memory chips for your digital camera, you need to come to terms with one thing.
+Before you start packing your $700 Nikon and assorted lenses, buying extra memory chips for your digital camera, or even going old-school and stuffing rolls of Fuji into a lead bag, you need to come to terms with one thing.

-Someone with an array of equipment much more sophisticated than yours, who could afford to wait 365 days for the best light, and had a tripod and could waste 36 exposures to get everything just right has taken a much better full-frame picture of that monument, church, or painting than you could ever hope to get.
+Someone with an array of equipment far more sophisticated than yours, with a tripod, who could afford to wait 365 days for the best light and waste 36 exposures to get everything just right has taken a much better full-frame picture of that monument, church, or painting than you could ever hope to get.

 It’s called a postcard.
-Accept this and buy a shot of Notre Dame or the Mona Lisa that was made by a professional.
+Accept this and buy a shot of St. Peter's or the David that was made by a professional.

-Of course you’ll take a picture of it anyway, but don’t waste more than one shot on an overall view.
-Instead, make your photos interesting, make them unique, and take home a lead-lined bag full of memories and great pictures, not just snapshots.
+Of course you’ll take a picture of it anyway, and Im not going to stop you.
+Just don’t waste more than one shot on an overall view.
+Instead, make your photos interesting, make them unique, and take home chips full of travel memories and great pictures, not just snapshots.
 The next page contains tips for doing just that.
+But before the shooting tips, a few general pointers.

-Unless you’re a professional or a real heavy-duty amateur, the fanciest camera-lens combo you need is a basic 35mm Single Lens Reflex (SLR) with a 28 to 70mm lens.
+Unless you’re a professional or a real heavy-duty amateur, the fanciest camera you need is a basic Digital SLR (Single Lens Reflex) and the kit lens it comes with (though do look for deals that include two lenses, one wide-angle—say an 18–55mm—and a second lens for telephoto—perhaps 55–200mm).
 Get a lens cap with a little string to dangle it from the lens so you don’t lose it.

-Of course, you can also get by perfectly well with a pocket point-and-shoot camera or a good consumer digital camera.
-You can get quality digital cameras that shoot 5 to 8 megapixels and come with all the bell-and-whistle features for well under $700.
+Of course, you can also get by perfectly well with a pocket point-and-shoot digital camera.
+These days you can get quality digital cameras that shoot 10 megapixels, remain waterproof up to 10 feet underwater, and come with all the bell-and-whistle features for well under $300.

 Should you stick with film, even basic point-and-shoots are getting more advanced every day.
 Some even let you switch film halfway through rolls (great for moving from outdoor shots that call for 100 ASA to dark cathedral interiors that want at least 400 ASA).

-Invest in at least a low-end pocket camera; don’t bother with the disposable kind, which only take passable pictures under full, bright sunlight.
+Invest in at least a low-end pocket camera; don’t bother with a disposable camera, which take, at best, passable pictures and even then only under full, bright sunlight.
 The only useful disposable cameras are, if you think you’ll need one, the ones that work underwater.

-Sure, you’ll drop $20 to $40 to buy and develop several rolls of film (free for those who make the switch to digital), but it’s better to know how the camera handles with different films and in different situations before you go off and shoot 20 rolls on vacation.
+Sure, you’ll waste half a day doing all this, but it’s better to know how the camera handles with different films and in different situations before you go off and miss that perfect shot on vacation.

-Don’t leave home without it: Buying film & memory chips
+Don’t leave home without them: Buying film & memory chips

-Buy all your film (and, for that matter, memory chips for your digital camera) in the United States.
-It’s cheaper, and you can be sure it hasn’t been sitting on the shelf since 1982.
-Buy enough film to shoot at least one roll a day, more if you know you’re the shutter-happy type.
+If you'll still into film, buy enough to shoot at least one roll a day, more if you know you’re the shutter-happy type.
 Bring more than you think you’ll need.
 You can always use the extras after you get home, and it might save the day if you run into a festival and find yourself going through a roll an hour.

 Related Articles |